Project Nightingale x My Arthritis App

 Do I have to own a fitness device or fitness app to participate?
 No, not at all.
 Any data that we can gather will prove useful so please do participate even if you do not have access to a fitness app or device.

 Will I be reminded to complete the app?
-Yes reminders sent daily at 1830.
+Yes, reminders will be sent daily via email and the Messages section, within the "Profile" tab.

 If I’m tracking the affect of my menstrual cycle, how can I capture where in my cycle I am?
-Please use the daily diary to capture this information.
+Please use the Notes section within the "Profile" tab to capture this information.